Rayyan-Grey/Pok-Dexter/README.md

 - PokéAPI for providing the Pokémon data
 - Tailwind CSS for the styling framework
 - Lucide React for the icons

+## License
+- This project is licensed under the MIT License.
+See the LICENSE file for details.